 CHPW requires prior authorization for certain professionally administered medications.
 MCG guidelines are used to determine medical necessity in the absence of CHPW Clinical Coverage Criteria.
 You can review our utilization management guidelines and policies for medical drug benefits by visiting our Prior Authorization page.

-Starting on January 1, 2019, there will be new limits on opioid prescriptions for members who have Medicare Part D. This change follows guidance from the Centers for Medicare & Medicaid Services (CMS).
+Effective January 1, 2019, there are additional limits on opioid prescriptions for members who have Medicare Part D. This change follows guidance from the Centers for Medicare & Medicaid Services (CMS).